edwinyung/RPGEngine3D/README.md

 # RPGEngine3D
-3D RPG Engine written in C++ and using React.js/Electron/WebAssembly as Game Editor Allows everyone, regardless of coding ability, to create robust 3D role-playing games with extensions for developers
+3D RPG Engine written in C++ and using React.js/Electron/WebAssembly as Game Editor

+Allows everyone, regardless of coding ability, to create robust 3D role-playing games.
+Has extensions for developers

 # Outline